 Areas of work

-ICC has unrivalled authority in making rules that govern the conduct of business across borders.
+The International Chamber of Commerce (ICC) has three main activities: rule setting, arbitration and policy.
+Because its member companies and associations are themselves engaged in international business, ICC has unrivaled authority in making rules that govern the conduct of business across borders.
 Although these rules are voluntary, they are observed in countless thousands of transactions every day and have become part of the fabric of international trade.

 Writing rules for business